SotoAugusto/SotoAugusto/README.md

 * 📫  You can contact me at [sotoaugustoa@gmail.com](mailto:sotoaugustoa@gmail.com)

-* 🧠  I'm learning Astro, React
+* 🧠  I'm currently learning Apex and the Salesforce Platform on Trailhead

 ### 💻 Skills